 Estancias, and the Gauchos that work them, are at the heart of Patagonian culture and lifestyle.
 Choose the best Estancia for your Patagonia riding …

-Horse Riding in Patagonia
+Horseback Riding in Patagonia

-The vast and rugged landscapes of Patagonia have been explored on horseback for hundreds of years, and horses are still preferred by the gauchos today.
+The vast and rugged landscapes of Patagonia have been explored on horseback for hundreds of years, and horses are still preferred by the Gauchos today.
 Visitors to Patagonia, …

 Estancia Mercedes is a family home and estancia; it is cosy, with home cooked food and no internet or phone signal.
 There are lots of cats, dogs and horses allowing you to …

 Riding through the lush alerce forests, mountain sides and rivers of the Lake District is perhaps one of the most active and thrilling ways of seeing Patagonia whilst at the …